daleao/sdv/WalkOfLife/README.md

 - **Lv10 - Brute** - Damage +15%. +25 HP.
 Build fury in combat, further increasing damage.
     - **Fury:**
         - Damage bonus caps at +40%.
 If wielding a club the cap is 60%.
-        - Additionally builds up to 50% cooldown reduction on club smash attack.
 		- Fury builds faster if wielding a club.
     - Unleash all pent-up fury to enter an **Undying Rage:** Doubles all damage bonuses.
 Immune to passing out.
         - Doubled damage bonuses include all sources, such as professions, rings and enchantments.